Why Choose a Public College or University in South Carolina?

 Find the Tools You Need to Get Started on Your Degree

-Frequently Asked Questions About Private Colleges and Universities in South Carolina
+Frequently Asked Questions About Public Colleges and Universities in South Carolina

-How many private universities are there in South Carolina?
+How many public colleges and universities are there in South Carolina?

-What is the most expensive private college or university in South Carolina?
+What is the most expensive public college or university in South Carolina?

-What is the least expensive private college or university in South Carolina?
+What is the least expensive public college or university in South Carolina?

-Is a private college or university right for me?
+Is a public college or university right for me?